Magdalene program

+System of Recovery

 The system of recovery practiced at Magdalene is based on the twelve steps and twelve traditions of Narcotics Anonymous.
 In addition to NA and counseling, the Magdalene program offers job and financial skills training to the women so that they may live productive lives free of criminal activity.
 An individual typically leaves the program after two years.

+Affiliation with Thistle Farms

 The Magdalene program requires that its participants find work after six months in recovery.
 Many find this employment with Thistle Farms, an affiliated business started in 2001 that helps to fund the program.